alexanderthurn/free-youtube-thumbnail-generator/README.md

 - Proxying HTTPS image URLs (e.g., Unsplash) to avoid CORS and attach an API key when available

 ## Features
-- Background, SecondImage, ThirdImage inputs (URL or local file)
+- Background, Object1, Object2 inputs (URL or local file)
 - Pose picker with 28 built‑in thumbnails (`img/poses` and `img/poses_thumbs`)
 - Pose chroma‑key masking with color sampling, tolerance and softness controls
+- Two object layers (Object1, Object2) with optional masking
+- Pose can be modified by Gemini (uses the current pose as reference)
 - Two text lines with stylized rendering and transform controls per element
 - Per‑element transforms: x, y, scale, rotation, mirror horizontal/vertical
-- Prompt‑based generation buttons (P → Generate) for Background/Second/Third/Pose
+- Prompt‑based generation buttons (P → Generate) for Background/Object1/Object2/Pose
 - Deep link of current state via URL query string
 - One‑click "Download" to export the canvas as a JPEG